nrnb/mirna-pathway-finder/new-table-builders/README-input-file-sources.txt

 * hsa_MTI_r#.#.xlsx -- downloaded from http://mirtarbase.mbc.nctu.edu.tw/php/download.php.
 Contains miRTarBase IDs for targeting miRNAs and Entrez for gene targets.
 Also includes strong/weak and pmid refs.
 PROCESSING: Release number added to filename.

-* mart_export_v##.csv -- exported from BioMART at http://www.ensembl.org/biomart/.
+* [IGNORE] mart_export_v##.csv -- exported from BioMART at http://www.ensembl.org/biomart/.
 See screenshot "mart_export.png".
 Filter for lincRMA, miRNA and processed_transcript; Attributes: entrez and mirbase ids.
 Export as CSV, unique results only.
 PROCESSING: Version number added to filename and extension set to CSV.
 Removed rows with blanks in Excel and renamed header rows: "entrez", "mirbase"

 ###################